zix99/rare/docs/usage/aggregators.md

 In addition to the sorting method, you can also modify the sort by adding a colon and the modifier, eg: `numeric:desc`

-These are the supported modifiers:
+These are the supported modifiers.
+You can shorthand to the first letter.

 * `:reverse` -- Reverse of the "default"
 * `:asc` -- Ascending order